nodemailer/nodemailer/README.md

 Do not upgrade Nodemailer from 0.7 or lower to 1.0 as there are breaking changes.
 You can continue to use the 0.7 branch as long as you like.
 See the documentation for 0.7 [here](https://github.com/andris9/Nodemailer/blob/0.7/README.md).

-You can read about the changes from this [blog post](http://www.andrisreinman.com/nodemailer-v1-0/).
+See the migration guide from 0.7 to 1.0 [here](http://www.andrisreinman.com/nodemailer-v1-0/#migrationguide).

 ## Notes and information